clojure-emacs/cider/doc/using_the_repl.md

 (setq cider-repl-use-content-types nil)
 ```

-Alternatively you can toggle this behaviour on and off using <kbd>M-x
+Alternatively, you can toggle this behaviour on and off using <kbd>M-x
 cider-repl-toggle-content-types</kbd>.

-Currently the feature doesn't work well with pretty-printing in the REPL,
+Currently, the feature doesn't work well with pretty-printing in the REPL,
-so you're advised not to enable both of them at the same time.
+so we don't advise you to enable both features at the same time.

 #### Limiting printed output in the REPL